 Both of the MyMT™ programmes follow my 7-pillars for women’s health as they age.
 This is because our menopause transition is our biological gateway into our ageing.
 And with these hormonal changes, come numerous physiological changes that occur in our body and throughout our organs when both oestrogen and progesterone are declining.

-I would love you to learn how to change how you are feeling if symptoms are getting you down.
-You can read more about these 12 week programmes HERE and how they work.
-If you would like to come on board with me, then please use the promo code ATHOME21 and apply this in any Buy Now button on the website.
+If you would like to come on board with me, then please use the promo code ATHOME22 and apply this in any Buy Now button on the website.
 It would be my privilege to help you.
+Alternatively, listen to the Masterclass and take the MyMT™ Menopause Symptom Quiz too.

 Blumel J., Fica, J., Chedraui, P., Mezones-Holguin E., Zuniga, M & Witis, S. (2016).
 Sedentary lifestyle in middle-aged women is associated with severe menopausal symptoms and obesity.
 Menopause, 23(5), 488-93.